Alternative Paths

 No matter your major, you can build your tech skills through industry certifications and badges showing your competency.
 Investigate free options for training through the UofL Digital Transformation Center to build your knowledge and skills.
 These credentials show future employers you’re on the cutting edge.

-Other majors similar to Engineering at UofL—read about them at https://catalog.louisville.edu/undergraduate/majors/
+There are other majors that share some overlapping elements with Engineering at UofL—read about them at https://catalog.louisville.edu/undergraduate/majors/

 - Applied Engineering